github/docs/content/admin/monitoring-activity-in-your-enterprise/reviewing-audit-logs-for-your-enterprise/audit-log-events-for-your-enterprise.md

 | Action | Description
 |------------------|-------------------
-| `repository_secret_scanning_custom_pattern.create` | A custom pattern is published for {% data variables.product.prodname_secret_scanning %} in a repository.
+| `repository_secret_scanning_custom_pattern.create` | A custom pattern was created for {% data variables.product.prodname_secret_scanning %} in a repository.
 For more information, see "[AUTOTITLE](/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning#defining-a-custom-pattern-for-a-repository)."
-| `repository_secret_scanning_custom_pattern.delete` | A custom pattern is removed from {% data variables.product.prodname_secret_scanning %} in a repository.
+| `repository_secret_scanning_custom_pattern.delete` | A custom pattern was removed from {% data variables.product.prodname_secret_scanning %} in a repository.
 For more information, see "[AUTOTITLE](/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning#removing-a-custom-pattern)."
+| `repository_secret_scanning_custom_pattern.publish` | A custom pattern was published for {% data variables.product.prodname_secret_scanning %} in a repository.
+For more information, see "[AUTOTITLE](/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning#defining-a-custom-pattern-for-a-repository)."
-| `repository_secret_scanning_custom_pattern.update` | Changes to a custom pattern are saved for {% data variables.product.prodname_secret_scanning %} in a repository.
+| `repository_secret_scanning_custom_pattern.update` | Changes to a custom pattern were saved and a dry run was executed for {% data variables.product.prodname_secret_scanning %} in a repository.
 For more information, see "[AUTOTITLE](/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning#editing-a-custom-pattern)."{%- endif %}

 {%- ifversion secret-scanning-custom-pattern-push-protection-audit %}